junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

 "I never know there are so many people writing about ghosts all the time.
-Do they really know something about something or are they just keep making things up?"
+Do they really know something about something or are they just keeping making things up?"
 Dean frowns at his laptop screen, too many webpages opened, cramming the small screen, images and texts all over.
 The ghost stays a step away from him, looking from the side.

 "Maybe both?" the ghost answers, half-heartedly.

 "Wouldn't they get exposed lying if someone really tests their theories?"
 Dean throws a glance at the ghost, seeing his solemn look, eyes locked on the screen.

 The light from the laptop shines bright, almost piercing through the foggy color the ghost is in, making him look more transparent and pale than before.
 But somehow Dean thinks he can see him more clearly this way.
 Maybe it's the distance.
 They are only inches away.
-He can see the five o'clock stubble covering his jaw, lips dry and chapped, the skin tanned and covered with poles and hairs, not the smoothened blank sheet that is no different from a two-dimensional illustration the ghosting glare makes him look.
+He can see the five o'clock stubble covering his jaw, lips dry and chapped, the skin tanned and covered with pores and hairs, not the smoothened blank sheet that is no different from a two-dimensional illustration the ghosting glare makes him look.
 There was a real person there, before the ghost, underneath the ghost, maybe there still is.
 Dean blinks, taking a deep breath in, then breathing it out.

 "Maybe there aren't so many ghosts around for them to be tested," the ghost says, thinking. "-- which makes me a weird one."